 Specialized training after selection

 Once the selection is completed the training does not stop there.
-The soldiers are then sent to their respective troops, Mountain troop, Mobility troop, or Boat troop, this is is simply done by whichever troop has openings.
-They then undergo Special training which includes, Parachuting, (all SAS soldiers have to do this), medical training, advanced weapons training, etc…
+The soldiers are then sent to their respective troops, Mountain troop, Mobility troop, or Boat troop; this is done by whichever troop has openings.
+They then undergo Special training which includes, Parachuting (all SAS soldiers have to do this), medical training, advanced weapons training, etc…

-As Peter Radcliffe explains in his book, “Eye of the storm” it is extremely difficult to remain in the Starfish shape, thus being stable enough to deploy your parachute.
-Imagine driving your car at 120mph, (192Kmh), and putting your hand out your window!
-Now imagine the effect that has on your whole body, where even the slightest movement will throw your body all over the place!
+As Peter Radcliffe explains in his book, “Eye of the storm,” it is tough to remain in the Starfish shape, thus being stable enough to deploy your parachute.
+Imagine driving your car at 120mph (192Kmh) and putting your hand out your window!
+Now imagine the effect on your whole body, where even the slightest movement will throw your body all over the place!

-Boat Troop does a lot of night navigation 25 miles out to sea, on rubber Gemini’s.
-This too sounds easy enough, but spending up to 5 or 6 hours a night in the freezing seawater is not my idea of fun!
-It is however essential that the SAS can operate in any area, climate, and situation, whether it is in the desert or the freezing ocean.
+Boat Troop does a lot of night navigation 25 miles out to sea on rubber Gemini’s.
+This, too, sounds easy enough, but spending up to 5 or 6 hours a night in the freezing seawater is not my idea of fun!
+However, the SAS must operate in any area, climate, and situation, whether in the desert or the freezing ocean.

 And so this is why boat troop spends hours upon hours training in night navigation at sea, diving, underwater explosives, possibly the most dangerous form of explosives, medical care, insertions into the hostile territory from sea, the list goes on.